GedMarc/angular-awesome/RULES.md

 ---

+### ⚠️ Attribute Coercion Rules

+To support template usage without `[]` bindings:

+* All `@Input()`s should accept `string` or the native type (`number | string`, `boolean | string`) to ensure Angular doesn’t reject unbound literal inputs.
+* Boolean inputs must render as `attr.name=""` only when the value is truthy — this includes the string `"true"`.
+* Number inputs passed as strings (e.g., `duration="300"`) should be converted to numbers in the directive/component logic before assigning to properties or attributes.
+* Avoid relying on native type inference — always normalize input types manually.

+---

+### ⚛️ Custom Event Support

+* Angular wrappers must allow users to bind to custom events emitted by Web Awesome components (e.g. `(wa-start)`, `(wa-finish)`, etc.).
+* For components that emit events, document all event names and map them in the directive/component.
+* Events can be passed through natively using `(eventName)="handler()"`, or explicitly exposed via `@Output()` as needed for type safety.

+---

 📌 These global rules are inherited by all component-specific `.rules.md` files in this library ecosystem.

-✅ Updated with support for native tag selectors, boolean attribute handling, and directive-based render control for stable Angular 19 integration.
+👌 Updated with support for native tag selectors, event bindings, boolean and number coercion, and directive-based render control for stable Angular 19 integration.